 Yes.
 There are a few warning signs you can look into as hints that you need counseling due to your stressed nature.
+“Stress is a direct result of negative emotions that are out of control,” says stress consultant and life coach Elaine Sanders.
 Keep in mind that these signs don’t necessarily mean you are experiencing a diagnosable mental health disorder, but it is just an indication that you might benefit from therapy or support.

 - A negative impact on your life such as routinely affecting your sleep, appetite, concentration, sex drive, relationships or work or school performance – you need help.

 - Friends and family seem to be pulling away from you or you seem to be pulling away from them and not wanting to spend as much time with others, as you usually do.

 - You’ve picked up some bad habits in an attempt to try and feel better.
 This isn’t just a bad habit, but more so abusing or using something in excess.
 This can range from alcohol, cigarettes, and drugs to other things such as food, social media or electronics.

 - Everything you have tried is not helping at all.